concrete-sangminlee/concrete-sangminlee.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Candidate in Artificial Intelligence at Seoul National University, specializing in **AI for Resilient Infrastructure and Wind Engineering**.
+Candidate in Artificial Intelligence at Seoul National University, specializing in **AI for resilient infrastructure and wind engineering**.
 My research bridges cutting-edge machine learning techniques with practical applications in structural engineering, focusing on developing intelligent systems for infrastructure monitoring, defect detection, and wind load estimation.

 My work spans multiple domains including structural health monitoring, automated non-destructive testing, wind engineering, and large language models for engineering standards.
 I have published **28 papers** in top-tier journals and conferences, developed **2 patented systems**, and contributed to several major research projects funded by national agencies.